Cafeteria: History

 Outside the United States, the development of cafeterias can be observed in France as early as 1881 with the passing of the Ferry Law.
 This law mandated that public school education be available to all children.
 Accordingly, the government also encouraged schools to provide meals for students in need, thus resulting in the conception of cafeterias or cantine (in French).
-According to Abramson, prior to the creation of cafeterias, only some students were able to bring home-cooked meals and able to be properly fed in schools.
+According to Abramson, before the creation of cafeterias, only some students could bring home-cooked meals and be properly fed in schools.